Cool Weather Cuisine (Part 2)

 • The seeds can also be added to other meals as well such as a salad topping, mix in to your favorite pesto recipe (just alter your seasonings accordingly).

-• A friend of mine told me he once used the seasoned, roasted seeds as a delicious mix-in for his plain popcorn during a movie night at home.
+• One of our contributors said he once used the seasoned, roasted seeds as a delicious mix-in for his popcorn during a movie night at home.

 • Add to your favorite hot beverage like hot chocolate or lattes.
 It also works well as a smoothie ingredient when you want to change up from the normal fruit ingredients.
 I've even heard some people put it in a reusable teabag with their favorite tea leaves and allow them to steep together for a sumptuous winter beverage.